Shynixn/MCCoroutine/docs/wiki/docs/listener.md

 # Adding suspending listeners

-This page explains how you can use Kotlin Coroutines using the ``suspend`` key word for listeners in minecraft plugins
+This page explains how you can use Kotlin Coroutines using the ``suspend`` key word for listeners in minecraft plugins.

-## Create the Listener class
+## Create the Listener

 Create a listener and add suspend to all functions where you perform suspendable operations (e.g. calling other suspendable functions).
 You can mix suspendable and non suspendable functions in listeners.